Student Government

 • Executive Committee

-The executive committee consists of the student body president, executive vice president, vice president for social life, vice president for residential affairs, vice president for commuter affairs, vice president for finance, vice president for communication, vice president for club administration, vice president for academic affairs, chair of Lasallian action committee, and chair of campus improvements committee.
+The executive committee consists of the student body president, executive vice president, vice president for social life, vice president for residential affairs, vice president for commuter affairs, vice president for finance, vice president for communication, vice president for club administration, and vice president for academic affairs.
 They are the everyday officers of Student Government, carrying out the will of the assembly.
 They are also full voting members (with the exception of the president) of the assembly.

 Position Student